ceribe/dog-or-not/README.md

 ### Upload website to Azure Storage

 Go to doggosharecodesa storage account in Azure.
 Click on "Static website" and enable it.
 Set index document name to "index.html" and error document path to "index.html".
 Click "Save".
-Click on "Browse" and upload the files from "ui/dist" folder.
+Upload the files from "ui/dist" folder to $web container.

 ### Add Domain to "email-doggosharecommservice"